 The Pennsylvania Capital Semester

 Started in fall 2009, The Institute for Public Affairs sponsors an internship semester each fall and spring semester in Harrisburg in association with Temple’s Harrisburg campus.
 Students have the opportunity to explore government affairs, policymaking and implementation first-hand while being full-time students and staying on track to graduation.
-Applications for the spring 2014 semester are being accepted on a rolling basis.
+Applications are being accepted on a rolling basis.
 We encourage students from schools other than Temple University to apply as well.

 - This program is open to students of any major and college at Temple University as well as students of other colleges or universities, and is modeled on a study abroad placement.
 Students will experience total immersion in state institutions and state politics in Harrisburg.